 The Petitioner shall locate all utility service lines on the Site underground.

-The Petitioner shall make best efforts to diligently obtain all necessary municipal, utility and private party approvals to relocate all overhead utility service lines along the Project’s frontage on Needham Street and Oak Street, Christina Street, Tower Road and Charlemont Street underground as shown on the Utility Infrastructure Undergrounding Plan attached hereto as Exhibit C. If such approvals are received, the Petitioner shall relocate the utility service lines on Needham Street, Oak Street and Tower Road at its own expense prior to the issuance of the last temporary residential unit occupancy permit in the Project and on Christina Street and Charlemont Street as soon as is practically feasible.
-In the event approvals for any sections cannot be obtained or are obtained on conditions that are infeasible to the Petitioner or are delayed so as to make the undergrounding impractical, the Petitioner may complete only such portions of the underground as may be approved on conditions that are feasible.
+The Petitioner shall make best efforts to diligently obtain all necessary municipal, utility and private party approvals to relocate all overhead utility service lines along the Project’s frontage on Needham Street and Oak Street, Christina Street, Tower Road and Charlemont Street underground as shown on the Utility Infrastructure Undergrounding Plan, dated June 10, 2019 and on file with the City Clerk and the Planning Department.
+If such approvals are received, the Petitioner shall relocate the utility service lines at its own expense as soon as practically feasible and in no event later than the issuance of the last temporary residential unit occupancy permit in the Project.
+In the event approvals for any sections cannot be obtained or are obtained on conditions that are not commercially reasonable, as confirmed by the Director of Planning & Development, the Petitioner may complete only such portions of the underground as may be approved on conditions that are commercially reasonable.

 The Petitioner shall daylight a portion of the South Meadow Brook between Buildings #1 and #2 as shown on the Project Master Plans, subject to any required Order of Conditions by the Conservation Commission.
-The Petitioner shall not be required to undertake such “daylighting” if an Order of Conditions is denied or contains conditions that are technically or financially infeasible.
+The Petitioner shall not be required to undertake such “daylighting” if an Order of Conditions is denied.
 The Petitioner shall make all reasonable efforts to visually represent the South Meadow Brook where located underground as shown in the Project Master Plans.

 The Petitioner shall construct a bike path through the Site from the Greenway to Needham Street as shown on the Project Master Plans.

 The Site shall be open to the Greenway without fencing or screening, with the exception of fencing if necessary to enclose the splash park and low hedges behind the townhouse units.
+Such fencing and hedging shall be subject to review and approval by the Director of Planning and Development.

 The Petitioner shall prepare and submit a final Site circulation plan for review by the Fire Department that confirms the Fire Department will have sufficient access to all buildings, confirms that a bus 45 template for fire access will function safely, and shows all hydrants and fire connections, and other features as may be required for Fire Department approval.